4xXR/loca-nsol-install/README.md

 ## Prerequisites
 - Python 3.7+
 - Cisco NSO installed on the Devbox (sandbox environment).
-The "local-install" NSO on the Linux DevBox was used.
+The "local-NSO-install" on the Linux DevBox was used.
 - A project directory structure with:
   - `device_config_template.j2` (Jinja2 template)
   - `devices.json` (Device configuration list)